Ben-S-B/Revert/README.md

 ## What is this?

-This is a private server for [Realm of the Mad God](http://www.realmofthemadgod.com) forked from [here](https://github.com/ossimc82/fabiano-swagger-of-doom).
+This is a private server for [Realm of the Mad God](http://www.realmofthemadgod.com) forked from [here](https://github.com/ossimc82/fabiano-swagger-of-doom) (fabiano-swagger-of-doom by ossimc82).
 It is mostly a cleanup of the original source and the focus lies on getting a server running as quickly and easily as possible.

 ## How to run this on my own server?